10 Best Drivers for Seniors in 2023

 Available in 9, 10, and 12-degree loft options, the TSR1 features an aerodynamically sound black club head that provides high MOI to keep the face square at impact.

-Another feature worth noting is the inclusion of the MMT SPEEDMESH shaft.
-Measuring less than 40 grams, the shaft offers a lightweight feel to help boost swing speed, another great feature of the TSR1 tailored toward senior golfers.
+Another feature we want to mention is the inclusion of the MMT SPEEDMESH shaft.
+Measuring less than 40 grams, the shaft offers a lightweight feel to help boost swing speed, another great feature of the TSR1 tailored toward a senior golfer.

 Callaway Paradym X Driver